What to Have

-This certificate will name the trainee, the camp, and the date of completion
+Certificates of completion are awarded at the end of each session.
+This certificate will name the trainee, the camp, and the date of completion.

-These are handed out to trainees that complete the program.
+Award Ribbons are handed out to trainees that complete the program during the Sonny Day Event and Graduation.
 The ribbons awarded are personal achievements and ability awards.
 It is not a hierarchal award.
 The program leaders/owners will determine over the entire program which trainee shares similar learning styles and traits as the ranch horses.
-This will be explained further during “Camp Sonny”.

 We will have adults on hand to act as chaperones.
-We welcome and encourage parents, grandparents, or other relatives to act as chaperones as well.
-This will be a fun event.
+We do welcome and encourage parents, grandparents, or other relatives to act as chaperones as well.

 There is no cost for this event.
 This is our celebration with all of the trainees and a chance to just be silly.

 Participants will need to bring their own camping gear.